How we can help you

 What we do NOT do:

-Please note that we cannot offer direct services to people who live outside the Rochdale Metropolitan Borough (unless you qualify for the Advocacy service which we provide in Bury).
+Please note that we cannot offer direct services to people who live outside the Rochdale Metropolitan Borough.

 We cannot offer services to people whose primary need is related to alcohol or drug misuse, or learning difficulties.
 These referrals should be directed to appropriate agencies to provide support for these issues.